QuaSi-Software/Documentation/docs/resie_component_parameters.md

 Elevates supplied low temperature heat to a higher temperature with input electricity.

+The heat pump can be used in three different model types: `simplified`, `inverter`, `on-off`.
+For a description of the different models and how part load effects are taken into account, see [this Chapter.](resie_energy_system_components/#part-load-operation-and-optimisation-of-plr)

 **General parameter**

 | Name | Type | R/D | Example | Unit | Description |